-We see it at the grocery store.
-We experience it online as we search for our favorite products.
-And we’ve heard about it on the news and throughout our social media pages.
-COVID-19 not only shut most of the world down it has obliterated the worldwide supply chain.
+We see it at the grocery store, we experience it online, and we’ve heard about it on the news and social media.
+COVID-19 not only shut most of the world down, but it also obliterated the supply chain worldwide.

 What we are seeing today –

 Empty shelves and longer shipping times.
 We are seeing this for a multitude of reasons.

 According to the US Bureau of Labor Statistics, there were about 10.9 million job openings as of July 30, 2021.
 While the labor shortage has been a hot topic for quite a while, it is also one of the reasons we are seeing delays in getting products on shelves.

 The United States imports over $2.5 million in goods annually, with that number only increasing.
 In addition, the demand for imported goods, whether they are raw materials used to make your favorite product here in the US or finished goods, is also increasing.

 In order for products to come into the US, cargo ships have to be unloaded (and inspected) at one of our many ports.
 The cargo is then transloaded to either a train or truck to be taken to the next destination.
 While most ports are running two shifts, there just isn’t enough people or space to unload and transport the increased amount of cargo that is coming in.